Silky, creamy, and filled with smoky flavors, Smoked Gouda Mac and Cheese is the boss of all macaroni and cheese.

 A few note-worthy points when making smoked gouda mac and cheese:

-- Add more milk to thin out cheese sauce as needed.
+- Adjust creaminess level: Add more milk to thin out cheese sauce as needed.
 If cheese sauce sits out for a while after it is cooked, it will thicken and become clumpy.
 To get it back to its silky, creamy texture, add milk and stir while heating it under low heat for a few minutes.

-- If you find that smoked gouda mac and cheese isn’t as flavorful as you’d like at the end, add a few more pinches of salt to open up the flavors.
+- Salt is magic: If you find that smoked gouda mac and cheese isn’t as flavorful as you’d like at the end, add a few more pinches of salt to open up the flavors.
 Salt doesn’t just add saltiness to dishes, it elevates and opens up all the flavors in the dish.

 Frequently Asked Questions